 This medieval stone church is dedicated to Virgin Mary.
 It is situated in an old market and sacrificial site and was built approximately 1475-1480.

-The museum is owned and governed by the Regional History Society of Pohja and includes a residence from the 18th century, an agricultural hall, a granary, farm labourer’s house, and a hall for vehicles and carriages.
-There are more than 3 800 items in the museum’s collection.
+The museum is owned and governed by the Regional History Society of Pojo and includes a residence from the 18th century, an agricultural hall, a granary, farm labourer’s house, and a hall for vehicles and carriages.
+There are more than 3 200 items in the museum’s collection.

 Kasberget’s grave from the Bronze Age

 The grave is quite spectacular and well-preserved, 16-19 meters in diameter and about 1,7 meters in height.
-There is a wonderful view to the church in Pohja and to the bay.
+From there, it’s a wonderful view to the church and the bay.

 In Påminne you can do downhill skiing at winter and when the snow has melted you can drive downhill racing cars.
 It’s also possible to rent bikes.

 Kisakeskus is an activity centre, perfect for camp school or team building weekends.
-You can try everything from paddling to climbing walls, beds and a canteen.
+You can try everything from paddling to climbing walls and disc golfing.
+There’s also a canteen, and staying overnight is possible too.

-There are two nice and well-kept golf courses in Pohja: Nordcenter and Bruksgolf.
+There are two nice and well-kept golf pitches in Pojo: Nordcenter and Bruksgolf.

-Read the PDF-brochure about Pohja parish village with more info about sights and services (includes a map):
+PDF-brochure about Pojo parish village with more info about sights and services (includes a map).

 Article photo: Marica Mannström